 On many occasions, I’d park my car and walk up to my office, only to realize I had left my wallet in the car.
 Although not such a devastating event, it meant getting out of the building, walking into the parking lot, and fetching my wallet.

-On other occasions, I’d forget my work ID at home, and I would have to get a temporary one from admin.
+On other occasions, I’d forget my work ID at home, and I would have to get a temporary one from the admin.

 Doing some self-reflection and analysis, I realized that on the days that such things would happen, although my vivid memory about the day was centered around the mishap, there were dozens of other things that went very well.
 Analyzing it carefully, I realized that the problem was just that-the sheer amount of stuff.

 I bet you experience something similar on a day-to-day basis.
-Several things must be done in an approximate pre-established order at different times of the day and at various locations.
+Several things must be done in an approximate pre-established order at different times of the day and various locations.

 Must-Dos and Have-To Dos